 - Want to be an Outdoor School counselor?
-Sophomores through seniors are invited to sign up for this - the director WILL be on campus on our first Club Day in September to sign up students on the spot!
+Sophomores through seniors are invited to sign up for this- see Ms. Lewis for details.

-- Service Clubs like Interact, MeCHA and the new Garden Club offer service hours as part of their regular club activities - service and giving to the community is part of their mission.
+- Service Clubs like Interact offer service hours as part of their regular club activities - service and giving to the community is part of their mission.
 Join a club as soon as meetings start!

 - Start a club on your own or with a friend!
 This will give you plenty of service hours, as you write the constitution, plan and hold meetings, and have fun with like-minded people!
 Fill gaps you notice with your very own new club!
 (Music club, anyone?)